dsifford/academic-bloggers-toolkit/readme.txt

 4. Options Page Screenshot

 == Changelog ==

+= 2.0.0 =
+* Updated plugin for WordPress 4.3
+* **Feature Upgrade:** Formatted references are now generated and inserted on the fly.
+(Note: This feature is only compatible with modern browsers or Internet Explorer 10 or above.
+If you are using an earlier version of IE, there will be no change.)
+* Removed ability to use DOI / PMCID for reference insertion due to overall unreliability.

 = 1.1.3 =
 * **Bugfix:** Fixed issue causing peer review dropdown boxes to be highlighted when clicked.